 You can start filling in the online form once you have collected all you need.
 Japanese have three steps that needed to be completed.
 Conveniently, iVisa has a customer service that is ready to take your call 24/7 in case you need any assistance

-Firstly, Japanese need to provide your general information.
-You must also select the type of your invitation letter (single-entry or double-entry tourist, business) and the processing time.
+Firstly, the Japanese have to give general information.
+In this part, you must also select the type of your invitation letter (single-entry or double-entry tourist, business) and the processing time.
 Those factors will help determine the cost of your visa so keep that in mind.

-The next step will ask Japanese to review the information provided and make the payment.
-The revision is really more crucial than people thought about it.
+The next step will ask the Japanese to do a revision of the information provided and make the payment.
+The revision is really more crucial than people think about it.
 It is impossible to do corrections after the application is processed.

-Finally, step three will ask you to upload additional documents.
+Finally, step three is where you have to upload additional documents.
 The number and type of the document will be case to case basis.
 Just hit submit and wait after Japanese have completed all three steps.